JetBrains/compose-multiplatform/tutorials/Context_Menu/README.md

 ```
 In this example Text/TextField context menus will be extended with two additional items.

-## Context menu for arbitary area
+## Context menu for an arbitary area
-There is possibility to create a context menu for arbitary application window area.
+There is a possibility to create a context menu for an arbitary application window area.
 This is implemented using ContextMenuArea API that is
 similar to ContextMenuDataProvider.
 ```kotlin
 @OptIn(ExperimentalComposeUiApi::class, androidx.compose.foundation.ExperimentalFoundationApi::class)